danReynolds/loon/README.md

 }
 ```

-## Queries
+## 🔎 Queries

-Documents can be read and filtered using queries:
+Documents can be read and filtered with queries:

 ```dart
 final snapshots = BirdModel.store.where((snap) => snap.data.family == 'Gaviidae').get();

 for (final snap in snapshots) {
   print(snap.data.name);
   // Red-throated Loon